christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 ## <a name="singleton-pattern">Singleton Pattern</a>

 Singleton Pattern is to make sure there is only one instance in whole application, such as setting file.

+to enforce instantiation of only one object of a class to provide global access to an object

+Give the Singleton class a private constructor
+Write a method that can create a new Singleton object or return the existing one.

 key elements:
 * A private constructor of Singleton class.